COVID-19 vs. flu: Similarities and differences

 COVID-19 and flu causes

-COVID-19 and the flu have several differences.
 COVID-19 and the flu are caused by different viruses.
-COVID-19 is caused by a new coronavirus called SARS-CoV-2, while influenza is caused by influenza A and B viruses.
+COVID-19 is caused by a coronavirus called SARS-CoV-2, while flu is caused by influenza A and B viruses.

 COVID-19 and flu symptoms

 Symptoms of COVID-19 and the flu appear at different times and have some differences.
-COVID-19 symptoms generally appear 2-14 days after exposure.
-Flu symptoms usually appear about 1-4 days after exposure.
+COVID-19 symptoms generally appear 2 to 14 days after exposure.
+Flu symptoms usually appear about 1 to 4 days after exposure.

 COVID-19 and flu spread and severity

-COVID-19 appears to be more contagious and to spread more quickly than the flu.
-With COVID-19, you may experience loss of taste or smell.
-Severe illness such as lung injury is more frequent with COVID-19 than with influenza.
-The mortality rate also is higher with COVID-19 than the flu.
+COVID-19 appears to be contagious for a longer time and to spread more quickly than the flu.
+With COVID-19, you may be more likely to experience loss of taste or smell.

-So far, more than 78 million people have had COVID-19 in the U.S. as reported by the Centers for Disease Control and Prevention (CDC).
-More than 940,000 people have died of COVID-19 in the U.S.
+So far, more than 95 million people have had COVID-19 in the U.S. as reported by the Centers for Disease Control and Prevention (CDC).
+More than 1 million people have died of COVID-19 in the U.S.

 COVID-19 and flu complications

-COVID-19 can cause different complications from the flu, such as blood clots and multisystem inflammatory syndrome in children.
+COVID-19 can cause different complications from the flu, such as blood clots, post-COVID conditions and multisystem inflammatory syndrome in children.
 Flu infection leads to secondary bacterial infection more often than COVID-19 infection does.

 COVID-19 and flu treatments

-Another difference is that the flu can be treated with antiviral drugs.
+Another difference is that the flu can be treated with a few different antiviral drugs.
 Only one antiviral drug, called remdesivir, is currently approved to treat COVID-19.
 Researchers are evaluating many drugs and treatments for COVID-19.
 Some drugs may help reduce the severity of COVID-19.

 COVID-19 and flu prevention

 The flu vaccine doesn't prevent you from getting COVID-19.
 Also, research shows that getting the flu vaccine does not make you more likely to get other respiratory infections.
 Getting the flu vaccine may lower your risk of COVID-19 infection.

-The U.S. Food and Drug Administration (FDA) has given emergency use authorization to some COVID-19 vaccines in the U.S., and one vaccine has been approved.
-A vaccine can prevent you from getting the COVID-19 virus or prevent you from becoming seriously ill if you get the COVID-19 virus.
-Getting a COVID-19 vaccine will also allow you to start doing many things that you might not have been able to do because of the pandemic.
+The U.S. Food and Drug Administration (FDA) has given emergency use authorization or approval to four COVID-19 vaccines in the U.S. A vaccine can prevent you from getting the COVID-19 virus or prevent you from becoming seriously ill if you get the COVID-19 virus.

 How might COVID-19 affect this year's flu season?

-Flu season in North America typically occurs between October and May.
+Flu season in North America is highest in December, January and February.
 It's possible that the viruses that cause COVID-19 and the flu may spread in your community at the same time during the flu season.
 If this happens, people could become ill with one or both diseases at the same time.

-Testing can determine which virus you may have and help guide doctors to the appropriate treatment.
-People who become seriously ill from either disease may need to stay in the hospital at the same time, which could cause the hospitals to become full.
-Getting vaccinated for COVID-19 or the flu can help reduce the spread of the viruses that cause these diseases.
+Testing can determine which virus you may have and help guide health care providers to the appropriate treatment.
+People who become seriously ill from either virus may need to stay in the hospital, which could cause the hospitals to become full.
+Getting vaccinated for COVID-19 and the flu can help reduce the spread of the viruses that cause these diseases.

-How can you avoid getting COVID-19 and the flu?
+How can I avoid getting COVID-19 and the flu?

 Get the COVID-19 vaccine and flu vaccine.
 You can get both at the same visit if they are due at the same time.
 You also can take the same steps to reduce your risk of infection from the viruses that cause COVID-19, the flu and other respiratory infections by following several standard precautions.
-In fact, some research has found that following these measures, such as social distancing and wearing a face mask, may have helped shorten the length of the flu season and decreased the number of people affected in the 2019-2020 flu season.
+The CDC recommends following these precautions:

-- Keep distance between yourself and others (within about 6 feet, or 2 meters) when you're in indoor public spaces if you're not fully vaccinated
+- Keep distance between yourself and others when you're in indoor public spaces.

 From Mayo Clinic to your inbox